Great Bradley Hall of Fame

 Killed in Action on Monday, 24th May 1915, Aged 25

-Richard James W. Webb was born in Great Bradley son of Elizabeth Jane WEBB.
+Richard James Wallis Webb was born in Great Bradley son of Elizabeth Jane WEBB.
+The birth was registered in Sep 1889.
 She married Robert WALLIS.
 Given the propensity for changes in spelling of names, this does appear to be the man.
 His mother may well have given his name for the Burrough Green memorial (but spelled WALLACE) and his grandmother or uncle put him forward under his legal surname for the Great Bradley memorial.

 Richard Webb is commemorated on the Menin Gate, Ypres panel 21 and seemingly as Richard WALLACE on the Borrough Green memorial

-click here to go to the Commonwealth War Graves Commission website for full cemetery/memorial details or th Undying Memory site
+click here to go to the Commonwealth War Graves Commission website for full cemetery/memorial details.

 No.25068, Private, William HURRELL, 8th Battalion, Suffolk Regiment.
 Died of his Wounds on Monday, 2nd October 1916, Aged 21.